 The instruments cannot move by themselves, so the surgeon is always in control.
 However, da Vinci’s technology improves the surgeon’s movements.
 The instruments’ jointed-wrist design exceeds the natural range of motion of the human hand.
 The “tremor filtration system” further refines the surgeon’s hand movements.
 The ability to maneuver the surgical instruments very precisely helps avoid damage to adjacent tissue.

-Wesley has performed more than 5,000 da Vinci surgeries and currently has four systems, three at its main campus and one at Wesley Woodlawn Hospital & ER.
+Wesley has performed more than 5,000 da Vinci surgeries and currently has four systems, two Si’s and two Xi’s at Wesley Medical Center and two Si systems at Wesley Woodlawn Hospital & ER.

 da Vinci surgeries performed: